pvcnt/accio/docs/_deploy/configuration.md

 The runtime information about workflows and runs is persisted inside a storage.
 Accio comes with several implementations for the storage, among which only one can be active.
-The storage type is configured with the `-storage.type` flag.
+The storage type is configured with the `-storage` flag.
 By default, an in-memory storage is used, which means that the data is lost once the server stops.
 You may certainly want to switch to a more durable alternative, such as a MySQL database.
 The description of all available storages and their respective configuration is available on [the dedicated page](storage.html).